Are there any actions that I should avoid enabling or disabling on my Oracle B2C Service site during business hours?

-Oracle Service Cloud (OSvC), All versions
+Oracle B2C Service (OSvC), All versions

-When managing your Oracle Service Cloud application, several actions can compromise site performance and cause extra load on your database, or introduce other issues if not implemented, or enacted properly.
+When managing your Oracle B2C Service application, several actions can compromise site performance and cause extra load on your database, or introduce other issues if not implemented, or enacted properly.
 As a result, it is recommended you review the administrative and maintenance actions listed below that should not be performed during peak business hours.

 Note: This is not an all-encompassing list.
 If you have questions regarding if an action will adversely affect your site during business hours, please post your question to the General Technical Discussions for Service in Oracle Cloud Customer Connect or Ask Technical Support.